Experience Design

 The Process

-Me and a team of two creatives shaped the visual identity of the series, ensuring consistency in branding, marketing and event design.
+Me and a team of two creatives shaped the visual identity of the series, ensuring continuity in branding, marketing and event design.
+Every guest touchpoint was intentionally designed – from key visuals and invitations to table settings, plateware, menus, and spatial storytelling.

 My job was to interweave aesthetics and logistics with complex data-led storytelling.